tkmharris/tkmharris.github.io/books.md

 Truly weird and oddly funny.
 I'm delighted this book exists but wish it were about half as long.

 3. **Convenience Store Woman**, Sayaka Murata. &dagger; (Japanese)
-Darkly funny.

 4. **Levels of Life**, Julian Barnes.
-Deeply moving.
-A marvelous book.

 5. **Faceless Killers**, Henning Mankell. &dagger; (Swedish)
-Solid crime.
-Unexpectedly untwisty.

 6. **The Talented Mr Ripley**, Patricia Highsmith.
-Even before his murderous turn, Ripley is a fantastic portrait of insecurity.

 7. **Winter**, Ali Smith. &#126;
 The second volume in Smith's ongoing state of the nation project.
 Effective, but relies on the same tropes as earlier Smith books.

 8. **Seven Brief Lessons on Physics**, Carlo Rovelli. &dagger; (Italian)
-I can see why it's popular, but that's rather little content.
+I can see why it's popular, but there's rather little content.

 9. **Autumn**, Ali Smith.
-Skipping back to Smith's first volume.
-Much less engaging for me.

 10. **The Birth of Korean Cool**, Euny Hong.
-I don't know how high my expectations ought to have been, but this was disappointing.

 11. **Hello World**, Hannah Fry.
 Very light on the maths, but makes the case for/against algorithmic decisions in society clearly and fairly.